Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 No.

-And Dave, the band, the band you booked.
+And Dave, the band you booked.

 You're never going to believe this because I did my job.